Tutorial 1: Generating a virtual environment for the GenMR digital template

 2.2.
 Generating the energy infrastructure

-• Refinery: Identified as a critical infrastructure point situated at the centroid of the largest industrial harbor zone (industrialZones = 'industrial harbor') and a potential source of industrial explosions in Tutorial 2.
+• Refinery: Situated in the \(n^{th}\) largest industrial harbor zone (industrialZones = 'industrial harbor', 'refinery_loc' = 1 for \(n=1\)).
+It is a potential source of industrial explosions in Tutorial 2.

 energyPar = {